ai4as/ai4as.github.io/content/home/cfp.md

 However, there are still several challenges to face for researchers and practitioners aiming to take advantage of these methodologies and incorporate them in their systems.
 Fundamental issues towards the applicability of AI and ML techniques across diverse domains must be investigated, especially as regards the accuracy, robustness, explainability, safety, security, performance and sustainability of AI-driven autonomous  computing systems.

 In this workshop, we solicit high quality contributions that fit with the overarching theme of AI and ML meeting autonomous computing systems.

-**We invite submissions of original research papers, as well as vision papers and experience reports.**
+We invite submissions of original research papers, as well as vision papers and experience reports.

+Authors of selected papers from the workshop will be invited to submit an extended version of their work to the **special issue of ACM Transactions on Autonomous and Adaptive Systems (TAAS)** on ["Artificial Intelligence for Adaptive and Autonomous Cloud/Edge Computing Systems"](https://dl.acm.org/pb-assets/static_journal_pages/taas/pdf/TAAS-SI-AI-AACECS-1715283276770.pdf).